collinsullivanhub/Toucan-IDS/README.md

 -Scapy
 -Pyshark
--Signal

-Remember, blue team is the best team
+Blue team is the best team, always